 The European Directive 2012/19/EU, pertaining to Waste Electrical and Electronic Equipment (WEEE), extends the concept of the PRODUCER-PAYER.
-Companies which manufacture or import electrical and electronic equipment are confronted with their responsibilities in terms of the processing and recycling of the appliances they commercialize in the Grand-Duchy of Luxembourg, once these are no longer in use.
+Companies which manufacture or import electrical and electronic equipment are confronted with their responsibilities in terms of collection and treatment of the waste from the appliances they commercialize in the Grand-Duchy of Luxembourg, once these are no longer in use.

 Ecotrel is a non profit-making association, which was created by 43 Luxembourg producers and importers to cover their legal obligations.
 Ecotrel carries out its mission by managing and funding the processing of Waste Electrical and Electronic Equipment, deposited at any of the collection sites put in place by State or Local government bodies.
 In addition, Ecotrel guarantees on behalf of its members, the future recycling of electrical and electronic equipment they currently market.